How to Check Temperature Without Thermometer

 A fever can cause the cheeks to become flushed or red,” Lee says.
 If you notice this, it might be because your body is in battle mode.

-“It could indicate the body is within the middle of fighting something,” Caleb Backe, health and wellness expert at Maple Holistics, tells Bustle.
+“It could indicate the body is in the middle of fighting something,” Caleb Backe, health and wellness expert at Maple Holistics, tells Bustle.
 A cold washcloth might bring temporary relief, but if you’re feeling seriously flushed, it’s always safer to call a doctor.

 3. Take a Peek at Your Pee

 Fevers can cause dehydration.
 But you might not realize how much water you have been drinking if you’re sick in bed.
 If you’re running a temperature, it’s important to drink many fluids.
+The elevated temperature increases metabolism, and you can quickly become dehydrated.

 Check In With Your Pain Levels